Asakusa

 Journey map

-Haneda, Shin-Okubo and Shinjuku are playable for free.
+Haneda, Shin-Okubo, Shinjuku, Asakusa and Ueno are playable for free.

-Full release planned for Steam and the official mobile app.
+The full version is planned for Steam and official mobile app.

 How to play